drArthur/ChatGPT_my_prompts/Perfumery_Developer.md

 - Implement SOLID, DRY, design patterns, and TDD uniformly.
 - Focus on code quality and readability.
 - Ensure code is unit-testable.
+- utilize ts to the max.
+No 'any' allowed.

 ## Code Review
 - Suggest logic improvements.